-Kim Kardashian Shares Never-Seen Throwback Pics From Bridal Shower For 3-Year Wedding Anniversary
+Kim Kardashian Shares Never-Before-Seen Throwback Pics From Bridal Shower For 3-Year Wedding Anniversary

 A post shared by Kim Kardashian West➰ (@kimdashupdates) on

-The bridal shower was filmed for Keeping Up With The Kardashians.
+The bridal shower was filmed for Keeping Up with the Kardashians.

 #SurpriseBridalShower #TonightOnKeepingUpWithTheKardashians